SafeFlightEuroGNC/safeflighteurognc.github.io/0-program.md

 - **16:45–17:30**
   **From Simulation to Flight: An Ecosystem to Program, Test, and Tune Advanced Control Systems for UAVs**
-  *Andrea L’Afflitto* — Virginia Tech
+  *Mattia Gramuglia, Andrea L’Afflitto* — Virginia Tech

 - **17:30–18:15**
   **Panel Discussion: Future Directions for Control Barrier Functions in Aerospace GNC**